Megan Thee Stallion Performs In Sheer Cut-Out Sparkly Bodysuit At 2020 American Music Awards

 Megan Thee Stallion was one of the many high-profile names that made an appearance at this year’s American Music Awards.
 The rapper is one of the hottest names in the game right now and is no stranger to making headlines for her talent.
 She took to Instagram to show off one of the outfits she wore at the ceremony that was very eye-catching.

 The “Girls in the Hood” hitmaker stunned in a semi-sheer black bodysuit that showed off her incredible physique.
 The item of clothing displayed her decolletage, legs, and midriff.
 The garment featured what appeared to be sparkly sequins all over that dazzled in the light.
 The long-sleeved attire was paired with matching shimmery sneakers, which made it easier for her to move in.
-Megan rocked long acrylic nails and styled her long, wavy dark locks scraped back and off her face.
+Megan rocked acrylic nails and scraped back her long, wavy dark locks off her face.
 She kept the accessories to a bare minimum and wore small stud earrings.

 The 25-year-old treated her followers to seven images within one upload.